The Ten Suchness

 “Such an Effect” When a primary cause meets with a secondary cause, they produce a phenomenon (effect).

-“Such a Recompense” (Rewards and retribution) An effect not only produces a phenomenon but also invariably leaves some trace or residue.
+“Such a Recompense” (Rewards and retribution) an effect not only produces a phenomenon but also invariably leaves some trace or residue.
 For example, the effect of frost forming will give a pleasant feeling to one person who enjoys the patterns it makes on the windowpane, while the same effect will give an unpleasant feeling to someone else whose crops have been damaged by it.
 The function of an effect leaving a trace or residue “Such a Recompense.”

 It will be helpful to explain primary cause, secondary cause, effect, and recompense in more detail.
 Suppose a man has offered his seat in the train to an old woman.
 In his mind he possesses, as a primary cause, the potential of wishing to be kind to others.
 When such a primary cause comes into contact with a secondary cause, in this case his seeing an old woman staggering while trying to stand in the train, it produces the effect of his offering his seat to her.
 Afterward he feels refreshed, thinking, “I have done something good.”
 This is recompense.”
 This recompense comes from one’s mind and from outside.
 The former comes first to him, the most important recompense.

 “Such a Complete Fundamental Whole” The nine suchnesses mentioned above occur incessantly in society and in the universe as a whole.
-They are interconnected in a complex manner, so that in most cases, man cannot discern what is a cause and what is an effect.
+They are interconnected in a complex manner, so that in most cases, man cannot discern what a cause is and what an effect is.
 But these suchnesses never fail to operate according to the 1aw of the universal truth, and no one, no thing, and no function can depart from this law.
 Everything functions according to the Law of the Ten Suchnesses, from form to recompense, namely, from beginning to end.
 This is the meaning of “Such a Complete Fundamental Whole.”

 The fact that this law forms all things, including people and their relations with one another is called the Reality of All Existence.